Artic144/Stardew-damage-calculator/README.md

 }
 ```

 Aquamarines increase their weapon's *base* Crit.
 Chance addatively by 4.6%.
 Most weapons have a base crit chance of 2%, so even one forge is a substantial increase to a weapon's Crit.
 Chance.

+The tooltip for Crit.
+Chance on a weapon is *roughly* +1 tooltip Crit.
+Chance for each 1% base Crit.
+Chance above 2%.
+This is a rough estimation because of the game rounding numbers and daggers having a slightly buffed Crit.
+Chance in the game code (see `StardewValley::Tools::MeleeWeapon.drawTooltip`).

 ___
 - Topaz - `StardewValley::TopazEnchantment`